playfulprogramming/playfulprogramming/content/blog/css-stacking-context/index.md

 Oh dear!
 Why is the footer rendered above the modal?

-Well, my friends, the modal is rendering under the footer due to something called "The Stacking Context".
+Well, my friends, the modal is rendering under the footer due to something called "Painting Order".

-# What is the stacking context?
+# What is painting order?

-While the concept of the "Stacking Context" in the DOM is quite complex, here's the gist of it:
+While the concept of the "painting order" in the DOM is quite complex, here's the gist of it:

-While we often think about our browser as displaying a 2-dimensional image as a result of our HTML and CSS, this isn't the case.
-Take the following code example:
+Your browser is fed information from HTML and CSS in order to figure out what to show on screen.
+While we often think of this process as instantaneous, nothing in computer science truly is.

+**This process of showing HTML and CSS on the screen is called "painting" or "drawing" the screen.**

+Painting contents on the screen might sound straightforward at first, but think about what that entails:

+Given every bit of HTML and CSS, figure out where they belong and display it.

+There's a lot of naunce there; Nuance that's dictated by a strict set of rules.

+While we'll take a look into the specific rules of painting in a moment, let's start by taking a look at the following code example:

 ```html
 <div id="container">